-- Fill Pot 1/3 to 1/2 full of water and turn on fire full
+- Fill your pot 1/3 to 1/2 full of water and turn on the full fire.

-- Add all sides except corn to basket and put basket in water
+- Add all sides except corn to the pot basket and put the basket in the water.

 - When the water starts to boil remove the basket and add crawfish ON TOP of the sides.
 This means that the sides will go back in the water with the crawfish.

 - STEP 8 AND 9 TOGETHER SHOULD NOT EXCEED 8 MINUTES.
-Wait for water to boil or about ~5-7 min (if you have a high water to crawfish ratio, it will be less time)
+Wait for water to boil or (if water hasn’t boiled) about 4 minutes.
+If you have a high water to crawfish ratio, the water will boil in less time.

-- When timer goes off or 10 minutes in water has past, dump 1.5 bags of ice into pot along with frozen corn(Shock the crawfish)
+- When the timer goes off, dump 1.5 bags of ice into the pot, along with the frozen corn, and stir.

-- If you have more crawfish to boil, remove any excess water from pot to bring back to starting level,
+- If you have more crawfish to boil, remove any excess water from the pot to bring it back to your starting level.

-- Start back at step 5 until all done!
+- Start back at step 5 until you’re all done!

 Boiled Crawfish Recipe – Detailed Version